 – We recommend any older campers looking forward to attending the Adventure Program to register for the Villager Camp as they will still enjoy many of their outdoor favorite activities.

-– Leadership Development Camp has been Cancelled for the summer of 2021.
+– Leadership Development Camp and Adventure Camp has been Cancelled for the summer of 2021.
 We have opened our Villager program up for 16 & 17-year-old campers so they won’t miss out on a summer of camp.

 – A majority of activities throughout the week will be done as a cabin group; Physical distancing will be practiced by cabin groups in program areas for all camp activities.
 This means cabin groups will rotate between all of their favorite camp activities equally throughout the week.

 – This year we are utilizing our Adventure Program Large Canvas Tents in addition to our camper cabins for our Youth and Villager campers.

 – Cabins will be sanitized between weeks and high use areas will have increased daily cleaning procedures and protocols.
 Staff will be fully trained in these additional measures.

 – All campers and staff will have regular access to hand washing and sanitizing supplies all around camp.